 Do add links to your public social media profiles, if they’re appropriate.
 Make your social media accounts private if they are not relevant to your job search or professional life.
 You probably don’t need recruiters flipping through your cat photos.

-Do invest in a personal domain name.
+Do invest in a personal domain name for your website.
 A personal website address shows that you’re serious about your career.
 Ideally, you will be able to snag your name as a .com, but if you’re John Smith that’s probably not going to work (sorry, John Smith!)
 Adding your middle initial can help or adding your job title as in johnsmiththebaker.com or johnsmithconsulting.com.
 Here are more tips on how to choose your own domain.

 Do add testimonials.
 One advantage of a resume website is that you can add more context, including testimonials from previous employers or colleagues.
 If you have no work experience, adding testimonials from friends, teachers, or people you’ve volunteered with can be particularly helpful social proof in the absence of resume bullets.